‘Repeal now, replace later’ has immediate consumer impact

 ‘RECIPE FOR CHAOS’

-The repeal bill that Senate Majority Leader Mitch McConnell is contemplating would not fully repeal the 2010 law enacted under President Barack Obama, and that wrinkle immediately starts creating problems.
+The repeal bill that McConnell is contemplating would not fully repeal the 2010 law enacted under President Barack Obama, and that wrinkle immediately starts creating problems.

 The ACA requirement that individuals carry insurance would disappear right away.
 That would be followed in two years by the tax credits that help individuals pay their insurance premiums, as well as the money to subsidize state coverage for adults eligible for expanded Medicaid.